Social Icons

 Turns out, Phoebe Spengler was too young to be running around busting ghosts and needed to be benched, which did not go well with her.
 She was forced to make friends with a ghost in her loneliness.

 On another note, the ghost tank in the firehouse is getting full, and they need to transfer the ghosts from there to a new, bigger tank.
-With all these happening, the orb in which Garraka was trapped was sold to Ray Stanz, who then took it to the company which Winston runs for them to extract the paranormal being in it.
+With all this happening, the orb in which Garraka was trapped was sold to Ray Stanz, who then took it to the company which Winston runs for them to extract the paranormal being in it.
 But when they tried, it caused so much chaos in the new lab, and almost caused the person working on it to lose a hand to frostbite.

 But Garraka wanted out, and he is able to communicate with other ghosts from within the orb to help him get out, promising them anything they wanted.